 We thank you for taking the time to read this document with your child.
-We understand that for the fifth graders the first experiences at middle school may be overwhelming.
-However, please understand that each child's safety is our primary concern.
-We look forward to working with you over the next four years, and we would like to remind you to contact us if you have any questions or concerns.
+We understand that at times the middle school experience may be overwhelming for students.
+However, please understand that each child is important to us and with that our doors are always open when a concern or need arises.
+We look forward to working with you to ensure the success of your child.